This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 At the arch of the insole is the rigid plastic bridge called the 3D DAT or Dynamic Arch Technology.
 This bridge restricts the foot from excessive motions and encourages natural pronation.
 It also serves as a propeller when one comes into a gait cycle.
 The insole has cushioning components at the heel and metatarsal called the Poron pad.
 This is designed to provide cushioning without significant loss in energy return.
 The pad along with DAT gives extra bounce to every stride.

 - From low to high arches

 - Reduce stress on joints, ligaments, and tendons

 When you buy this product, you can select the high arch version.
 It is elevated by about 3.3 cm which is ideal for supporting the high arch.

 The insole is made of soft EVA foam that is adaptable to the shape of the foot and alleviates the pressure on the ball and heel.
-The arch contours but not very steep which give ample arch support.
+The arch contours but not very steep which gives ample arch support.
 Thus, you can be comfortable all day long.
-Moreover, the insole features a deep heel cup which has a greater depth more than other brands.
+Moreover, the insole features a deep heel cup which has a greater depth than other brands.
 This heel cup keeps the foot from excessive movements and provides maximum stability on your feet.

-- Other arch profiles available
+- Other arch profiles are available

 - Alleviates pressure by distributing the weight